 It is wise to ensure that your health plan will cover you in case of illness or accident during your trip.
 Obtain extra coverage if necessary.
 There is no charge for rescue in the National and provincial Parks, however, costs such as air or ground transportation, long-term care, and other services are not covered.

 Cancellation/Trip Interruption Insurance:

-Includes guide, hut accommodation, meals, glacier travel gear, Park ‘Wilderness Pass’ and local transfers.
+Includes the guide, hut accommodation, meals, glacier travel gear, Park ‘Wilderness Pass’, and local transfers.